-If you have the MetaMask plugin installed you are able to connect to, and directly exchange information with, your MyEtherWallet.
-You can even take advantage of a single click login, as long as your MetaMask account is also unlocked.
+If you have the MetaMask plugin installed, you can connect to and directly exchange information with your MyEtherWallet.
+You can even take advantage of a single click log in if your MetaMask account is unlocked.

-You won’t get the full functionality that’s available with MyEtherWallet, so for some tasks you’ll need to go directly to the wallet, but MetaMask provides enough functionality to make it extremely useful.
+You won’t get the full functionality available with MyEtherWallet, so you’ll need to go directly to the wallet for some tasks.
+Still, MetaMask provides enough functionality to make it extremely useful.
 And switching back and forth between the two is a breeze.

 In addition to acting as your Ethereum wallet, MetaMask also allows you to manage more than one identity.

-You are able to log into one Dapp with one address, and you can then head to another Dapp where you log in with a completely different address.
-Using MetaMask can keep you identity private, and your data disconnected from one Dapp to another.
+You can log into one Dapp with one address, and you can then head to another Dapp, where you log in with a completely different address.
+Using MetaMask can keep your identity private and your data disconnected from one Dapp to another.

 If you haven’t run into them before, a Dapp is a decentralized application that exists at least in part on a blockchain.
-Dapps can exists on many different blockchains, but for the purposes of this article we’ll focus on Ethereum based Dapps, because MetaMask is currently meant to interact with Ethereum based Dapps.
+Of course, Dapps can exist on many different blockchains, but for this article, we’ll focus on Ethereum-based Dapps.

-While Dapps are a fairly new thing, there are already several companies that have released live Dapps on the Ethereum mainnet, while others have Dapps in development on various testnets that are still publically accessible.
+While Dapps are a relatively new thing, there are already several companies that have released live Dapps on the Ethereum mainnet, while others have Dapps in development on various testnets that are still publicly accessible.

-Dapps are interesting in that they are similar to websites in some ways, but far more powerful.
-A Dapp might have a highly detailed graphical interface, which is often quite user-friendly.
+Dapps are interesting in that they are similar to websites in some ways but far more powerful.
+For example, a Dapp might have a highly detailed graphical interface, which is often quite user-friendly.
 The main difference is that a Dapp interacts with a blockchain on its back end, while a website interacts with a web server.
 It’s the blockchain interaction that makes Dapps decentralized.

 Become a Lender with MetaMask

-If you feel the itch to become a bank yourself, you can start with ETHLend, a smart contract based Dapp that runs on the Ethereum network, and allows users to lend, and borrow, Ethereum.
-It works by bundling Ethereum into a smart contract loan that is back by collateral from various ERC-20 tokens.
-Loans are repaid with interest to the lender, and if the borrower defaults on the loan the lender is able to collect all of the collateral that was put up against the loan.
-Kinda like the bank repossessing your car or boat.
+If you feel the itch to become a bank yourself, you can start with Aave, a smart contract-based Dapp that runs on the Ethereum network and allows users to lend and borrow Ethereum.
+It works by bundling Ethereum into a smart contract loan backed by collateral from various ERC-20 tokens.
+Loans are repaid with interest to the lender, and if the borrower defaults on the loan, the lender can collect all of the collateral against the loan, kinda like the bank repossessing your car or boat.

 Gaming with MetaMask and Dapps